fatihemregit/BookWebApp/README.md

 - Wrote the GET part of the `Edit` method for the Book Controller.
 - Created and wrote the `BookViewModelForUpdate` class.
 - Added mapping from `BookDto` to `BookViewModelForUpdate` in `MappingProfile.cs`.
-- Tried to fix the decimal issue but couldn’t resolve it.
+- Tried to fix the decimal issue but couldnâ€™t resolve it.

 ### Day 2 (15.11.2024)

-- Fixed the decimal issue, though validation in the `ViewModel` still doesn’t work.
-For now, it’s acceptable (resolved by adding jQuery code to `_ValidationScriptsPartial.cshtml`).
+- Fixed the decimal issue, though validation in the `ViewModel` still doesnâ€™t work.
+For now, itâ€™s acceptable (resolved by adding jQuery code to `_ValidationScriptsPartial.cshtml`).
 - Temporarily created `denemedto.cs`, `denemedtoConfig.cs`, and a controller to test if the issue also occurred with `double`.
 Deleted all related files after resolving the problem.
 - Deleted the migration containing `denemedto`.
 - Deleted the database using SQL Server Management Studio.